DTC Coaching & Fitness Team

-Presently, Jon is racing as a professional triathlete and focusing on the half distance.
-Jon also enjoys the coaching age group triathletes.
+Presently, Jon is racing as a professional triathlete.
+Jon also enjoys coaching age group triathletes.
 “There’s nothing quite like seeing the individuals I coach grow as athletes and human beings” says Jon.
 He is a USAT certified coach and received a BS in Heath Science Studies–with a focus in exercise physiology and the aging process– a BA in English from Quinnipiac University, and a MA from Duquesne University.
 He strongly believes that his education sets him apart from many other coaches: “My foundation allows me to educate my athletes about themselves from an acute, biological point of view, helping to prevent sickness and injury”.

-In his down time, Jon enjoys watching series on Netflix such as MadMen, Breaking Bad, and House of Cards.
-He currently lives in Connecticut with his girlfriend Amber.
+In his down time, Jon enjoys watching series on Netflix such as “Better Call Saul” and “That 70’s Show”.
+He currently lives in Connecticut with his wife Amber.

 Grant was diagnosed with Type 1 diabetes in 1975 at age 8.
 Already two years into soccer stardom, Grant struggled to compete during a time when insulin pumps were rarely used, blood glucose monitoring was still a dream, and rapid acting insulins were only being tested in a lab.